 More generously, the correct answer could be, “It’s the only way they can think of to get people to think about question types.”

 Any of these could be the answer because it would explain the paradox of why LSAT teachers keep selling a strategy that doesn’t work.

 Question type does matter, but it’s a secondary concern.

 Obviously, it’s important to know whether you’re doing a Strengthen question or a Weaken question when you’re picking the answer.
 But until you know what’s wrong with the argument, how can you possibly strengthen or weaken it?
 It’s a distracting waste of time to read the question first.
 Instead, attack the argument.
 Then read the question to figure out which team you’re playing for.

 Taking the June 2021 LSAT-Flex?
 Like getting yelled at by a well-meaning but definitely kind-of extra LSAT professional?
 Cool—please come study with me for free.
-I’m hosting a weekly June 2021 LSAT-Flex study group on Thursday evenings.
-Registration is open now.
+I’m hosting an LSAT study group on Thursday evenings.